autopi-io/documentation/docs/cloud/device_management/services/create_custom_triggers.md

 <DeviceSupportBanner supported={frontMatter.supportedDevices} />
 ---

-In this guide we will explore how you can create a custom trigger for your [AutoPi](https://www.autopi.io) service.
-The example that we will look at is a trigger that will play a beeping sound when the vehicle's speed is 50km/h or more.
-Let's dive straight in.
+This guide explains how to create a custom trigger for an [AutoPi](https://www.autopi.io) service.
+The example used here is a trigger that plays a beep sound when the vehicle speed reaches or exceeds 50 km/h.

 :::note
-Service triggers are not to be confused with [Cloud](https://www.autopi.io/software-platform/cloud-management) triggers.
-Although they have the same name they have two very different functions.
-Service triggers work **on the device** and can respond to data coming in from a handler in various ways (emiting events, playing audio, etc).
-[Cloud](https://www.autopi.io/software-platform/cloud-management) trigers on the other hand respond to events emited by the device **on the server side**.
+Service triggers are distinct from [Cloud](https://www.autopi.io/software-platform/cloud-management) triggers.
+Service triggers run **on the device** and respond to data produced by a handler — for example by emitting events or playing audio.
+Cloud triggers, by contrast, respond to events emitted by the device and execute **on the server side**.
 :::

-1. Let's start by creating a custom code module with the name *my_triggers* of type *Execution*.
-We can do that by going over to **Device** > **Custom Code**:
+1. Create a custom code module named *my_triggers* with the type **Execution**.
+Navigate to **Device** > **Custom Code**:

   ![Editing custom code](/img/cloud/device_management/services/create_custom_triggers/editing_custom_code.png)

-  Here is the code in plain text for easy copy and paste:
+  Here is the complete code:

   ```python
   import logging